 Adolescence and early adulthood are critical times when physical, cognitive, and social changes allow a teenager to develop the identity that will serve as a basis for their adult lives.
 Research has indicated that psychiatric illnesses frequently present during the adolescent years, thereby making early diagnosis and effective treatment even more crucial.

 Outpatient Consultations and Therapy for Children and Adolescents

 Lindner Center of HOPE provides outpatient psychiatric evaluations, psychotherapy, psychopharmacology, rehabilitation and consultation services for children and adolescents, as young as age 2.
 Autism evaluations are available for children and teens ages 2 and older, while therapy is available for children ages 5 and older.

 Inpatient Hospitalization Services for Adolescents

-Cincinnati Children’s at Lindner Center of HOPE, supported by Lindner Center of HOPE clinical experts, provides stabilization for struggling adolescents age 12 to 17 on the 16-bed adolescent unit.
+Cincinnati Children’s has an inpatient unit at Lindner Center of HOPE which provides stabilization for struggling adolescents age 12 to 17 on a 16-bed adolescent unit.
 Patients participate in structured daily activities that are evidence-based and interdisciplinary in nature.
 Many involve group work with peers and staff.

 The treatment team can include psychiatrists, psychologists, social workers, dietitians, and general practice physician.
 Daily programming aims to ensure comprehensive and adolescent-centered education and treatment during the course of the inpatient stay.